patrickmmartin/pith-writings/dao_of_scratch/article.md

 From `Good Point 23: Scratch has a "public" checkbox` almost nothing could be simpler - you just click the "public" checkbox.

 ## Politeness
-From `Good Point 24: Scratch seems to be incredibly good natured`, ss it because they're all under 12? ( or over 30 ?)
+From `Good Point 24: Scratch seems to be incredibly good natured`, is it because they're all under 12? ( or over 30 ?)
 Well, there are The Rules: http://wiki.scratch.mit.edu/wiki/Scratch_Rules and there are the banned topics http://wiki.scratch.mit.edu/wiki/List_of_Controversial_Topics_on_Scratch.
 There even seems to be a Scratch version of Herobrine http://minecraft.gamepedia.com/Herobrine.